 In July 2010, at a special meeting of our stockholders, our common and Series B Preferred stockholders approved (i) a 1- for-400 reverse split of our common stock and (ii) the automatic conversion of the then outstanding shares of our Series B Preferred, together with any dividends that may have become payable prior to the conversion date into 3,400,000 shares of our common stock.
 Upon completion of the reverse split and conversion of our common stock in October 2010, we had an aggregate of 3,579,114 shares of common stock outstanding, of which approximately 95% was owned by the former holders of the Series B Preferred.
+All references to shares contained in this Report give effect to the 1 for 400 reverse stock split authorized by our shareholders in July 2010.

-In December 2005 we entered into to a credit facility with PNC Bank N.A., our senior lender.
+At the time of completion of our reverse merger we entered into to a credit facility with PNC Bank N.A., our senior lender.
 The credit facility provided for maximum borrowings of \$19,000,000 and was secured by a lien on substantially all of our assets.
 The \$19,000,000 was comprised of a \$14,000,000 revolving loan, a \$3,500,000 term loan and a \$1,500,000 equipment line.